yogeshpalkar-collab/option-trading-chai-bot-prod/README.md

 ## ✅ Notes
 - Default mode = Paper Trading
-- Live mode requires valid Angel One credentials
+- Live mode behaves the same as Paper in terms of fetching instruments
+- Fetches only **NIFTY option instruments** instead of all 60,000
 - No stubs, full production-ready SmartAPI integration